farirpgs/fari-app/lib/srds/fate-core.md

 Remember that if you do this with a conflict or a contest, that you scale each exchange appropriately—if a conflict is taking place over the course of a year, then each exchange might be a month or two, and everyone should describe their actions and the results of their actions in that context.

-During a major milestone in the campaign, Landon shifted his high concept to Former Ivory Shroud Disciple, as a result of discovering a plot from within their ranks to take over a small kingdom as their own.
+> During a major milestone in the campaign, Landon shifted his high concept to Former Ivory Shroud Disciple, as a result of discovering a plot from within their ranks to take over a small kingdom as their own.

-{example}
+>

-Amanda wants to jump the campaign six months forward, and she suggests that if Landon goes on the run, they’re going to try to hunt him down.
+> Amanda wants to jump the campaign six months forward, and she suggests that if Landon goes on the run, they’re going to try to hunt him down.
 She sees an opportunity to create material for the next part of the game, so she says, “I think we should find out if Landon starts the next scenario in their clutches or not.”
+>

-They decide to do it as a conflict, with each exchange representing one confrontation between Landon and the Shroud’s trackers.
+> They decide to do it as a conflict, with each exchange representing one confrontation between Landon and the Shroud’s trackers.
 It goes badly for him and he concedes, taking a moderate consequence into the next session.
 Amanda suggests that they want to bring Landon back into the fold rather than hurt or kill him, so Lenny decides to take I Don’t Know What’s Right Anymore, reflecting the seeds of doubt they’re planting in his mind.
+>

-When we see Landon again, he’ll be in the clutches of the Ivory Shroud, struggling with his loyalties.
+> When we see Landon again, he’ll be in the clutches of the Ivory Shroud, struggling with his loyalties.

 #### Zoom In Zoom Out

 There’s no rule that says you’re required to keep your rolls consistent in terms of story time.
 One cool trick you can do is use the result of one roll to segue into another roll that takes place over a much smaller period in time, or vice versa.
 This is a great way to open a new scene, contest, or conflict, or just introduce a change of pace.

-{example}

-During the aforementioned six-month break, Cynere has been researching the demon compatriots of the horrific Arc’yeth, who soul-burned her in the last arc of the campaign.
+> During the aforementioned six-month break, Cynere has been researching the demon compatriots of the horrific Arc’yeth, who soul-burned her in the last arc of the campaign.
 She decides to go it alone, even though Zird offered to help, and ends up rolling her newly acquired Average (+1) Lore to succeed at an overcome roll.
+>

-She ends up doing really well, and Amanda describes Cynere getting lost in research for a few months.
+> She ends up doing really well, and Amanda describes Cynere getting lost in research for a few months.
 Then Amanda says, “Awesome.
 You return home with the dirt of the trail on you, weary to the bone, hands stained with ink, but your search has uncovered the hiding place of Arc’yeth’s right hand in the Circle of Thirteen, a minor demon named Tan’shael (all these apostrophes!).
 You fall into bed, ready to start the search in the morning... and are wakened in the middle of the night by a crashing sound coming from your study.”
+>

-Lily says, “Well, hell, I get up and rush in there, grabbing my sword as I go!”
+> Lily says, “Well, hell, I get up and rush in there, grabbing my sword as I go!”
+>

-Amanda says, “Great—you notice that your research notes are gone, and that the window is broken open.
+> Amanda says, “Great—you notice that your research notes are gone, and that the window is broken open.
 You hear footsteps rushing away into the night.”
+>

-Lily says, “Oh, hell no. I’m going after him.
+> Lily says, “Oh, hell no. I’m going after him.
 Her, it, them, whatever.”
+>

-Amanda says, “Great!
+> Amanda says, “Great!
 That’s using Athletics, and let’s do a contest and see if you can catch the culprit.”
 (Notice, GMs, that this is now happening in immediately consecutive time—we went right from rolling for months-long stuff, to rolling for the seconds it takes for Cynere to give chase.)
+>

-The contest goes badly for Cynere, and the person gets away.
+> The contest goes badly for Cynere, and the person gets away.
 Lily immediately says, “Screw that.
 Someone in town has to know something, or he left some clue behind, or something.
 I’m going to roll Investigate.”
+>

-Lily rolls and succeeds with style, and Amanda says, “A week later, you’re in the village of Sunloft, outside the Shoeless Horse tavern, where she (it’s a she, by the way) is rumored to be staying.
+> Lily rolls and succeeds with style, and Amanda says, “A week later, you’re in the village of Sunloft, outside the Shoeless Horse tavern, where she (it’s a she, by the way) is rumored to be staying.
 Oh, and you got some shifts, so I’ll just go ahead and tell you her name is Corathia—she dropped it to someone in your hometown while trying to find your place.
 That’s worth an aspect, I Know Your Name, which you might use to undermine her confidence.”
+>

-(GMs, see what happened?
+> (GMs, see what happened?
 One roll jumped a week, but Amanda and Lily are playing it at the table in continuous time.)
+>

-Lily says, “I bust the door down and scream her name.”
+> Lily says, “I bust the door down and scream her name.”
+>

-Amanda says, “Everyone backs away from a lithe woman at the bar, who sneers at them and goes for her sword, bounding off the stool and aiming a whistling cut at your face.”
+> Amanda says, “Everyone backs away from a lithe woman at the bar, who sneers at them and goes for her sword, bounding off the stool and aiming a whistling cut at your face.”
+>

-“It’s on!”
+> “It’s on!”
 Lily says, and goes for dice to defend.
 (Now it’s a conflict and happening in super zoomed-in time.)

 #### Judging The Use Of Skills And Stunts